 - the current scheme participant (outgoing owner) needs to advise us in writing that ownership is being transferred to a new owner. - 11.4 We need to be notified by the outgoing owner of the change in ownership of an accredited installation within 28 days of the date of the change.
 If an outgoing owner fails to notify us of a change of ownership within 28 days, he or she will be in breach of their ongoing obligations and we may take enforcement action against them. - 11.5 A delay or failure by an outgoing owner may impact on the time taken for payments to be transferred to a new owner, a prospective owner may wish to consider including an obligation on the outgoing owner to complete the required notification in any transfer documentation. - 11.6 Payments for the original owner of an accredited installation will stop from the date of transfer of ownership.
 This is because eligibility for the RHI payments is based on ownership of the relevant installation.
-Payments for the new owner will only start from the date that we are satisfied with the completion by the new owner of the formalities required to demonstrate his/her entitlement and will not be back-dated to the date of transfer. - 11.7 For example, if the installation is sold in January 2014 but the new owner does not notify us and complete the formalities to receive payments until June 2014, then payments for the new participant will only begin to accrue from June for the remainder of the installation's tariff lifetime from its original accreditation date.
-It is therefore in the interests of the new owner of the installation to notify us of the transfer of ownership, to provide the requested information and agree to the conditions of the scheme as soon as possible. - 11.8 If you are the incoming owner of an installation then, even if the outgoing owner has notified us of a change of ownership, as the installation's new owner you should contact us as soon as possible to notify us of the change (within 12 months of the change in ownership date see below).
-We may ask you to supply evidence of ownership (in addition to any other information which we may require under the regulations in order to enter you into the Ofgem RHI register or to review the eligibility of your installation).
-This may delay your payments.

-11.9 A notification of a change of ownership of an installation must be made to us and the new owner entered in the RHI register as a participant within 12 months of the change of ownership.
+Payments for the new owner will only start from the date that we are satisfied with the completion by the new owner of the formalities required to demonstrate his/her entitlement and, where applicable, maybe back-dated to the date of transfer. - 11.7 If you are the incoming owner of an installation then, even if the outgoing owner has notified us of a change of ownership, as the installation's new owner you should contact us as soon as possible to notify us of the change (within 12 months of the change in ownership date see below).
+We may ask you to supply evidence of ownership (in addition to any other information which we may require under the regulations in order to enter you into the Ofgem RHI register or to review the eligibility of your installation). - 11.8 A notification of a change of ownership of an installation must be made to us and the new owner entered in the RHI register as a participant within 12 months of the change of ownership.
 After this period, if either of these things has not happened, the installation will no longer be accredited and the incoming owner will not be entitled to any payments.
 An application for the same installation to re-join the scheme at a later date would not be accepted.